 Clearly, there’s very little the em dash can’t do.

-I’d love to claim that’s the deeper meaning of my business name, but truthfully, I just really like em dashes.
+I’d love to say that’s the deeper meaning behind my business name, but truthfully, I just really like em dashes.

 References and further reading

 - Crystal, David (2015).
 Making a Point: The Pernickety Story of English Punctuation.

 - Hannay, Mike. & Mackenzie, J. Lachlan (2009).
 Effective Writing in English.